brii26/plugin-collection/README.md

        mvn clean install
     in given [repository](https://github.com/brii26/core-api)

-2. Then build the ClockPlugin and generate the .jar file:
+2. Then build all plugins and generate the .jar file:

        mvn clean install
+3. build and test certain plugins and generate particular plugin .jar file (using the 'clock' for example):

+       mvn clean install -pl clock -am
+       mvn javafx:run -pl clock

 This will:
   - Compile the source code.